StevenTraboulay/StockApp.github.io/README.md

 ISSUES
 -------------

-1) cannot pull price from the API in the way we want as it pulls the price opena and close for that moment in time.
+1) cannot pull price from the API in the way we want as it pulls the price open and close for that moment in time.
-Fix: get the last refresh time as variable and get last refreh variable but need to get day open price (note: dont hardcode the query name)
+Fix: get the last refresh time as variable and get last refresh variable but need to get day open price (note: don't hardcode the query name)
     1. a) need to mathematically determine which one was the earliest one in the day
-    1. b)get the lastrefreshed time create that variable which is pulled from API
+        1. b)get the last refreshed time create that variable which is pulled from API
-    1. c)then get current closed price variable which is returned data using lastrefreshed time
+        1. c)then get current closed price variable which is returned data using last refreshed time
         1. d)create a variable list of times data array using Object.keys
         1. e) use .sort fort he listoftimes variable
-    1. f)create a new variable called openingTime = listofTimes[0]; which allows us to start from the begining of the array
+        1. f)create a new variable called openingTime = listofTimes[0]; which allows us to start from the beginning of the array
         1. g)created a new variable to get open stock price by using open time
-    1. h) craeted growth and percentage variables based of open stock price and percentage
+        1. h) created growth and percentage variables based of open stock price and percentage
 2) API Problem:
         2.  the API is limited to 5 calls every 5 mins. and 500 calls a day.
         2.  the work around for this is to limit your calls. please be cognizant of this.

 3) Market Cap value was not coming back with a usable value, or if it did it was too long of a number.
     3.  there needed to be a return object in the if statement.
         3.  adding multiple points of return adds a reference point and lets us have a point for the data so it doesn't get lost.

-4)  Erorr message weren't catching or appearing when needed
+4)  Error message weren't catching or appearing when needed

     4. the original fix was to run a catch function for when the

 -------
 USER STORY
 -------
-Who?: People who have intermediate stock knowledge but not indepth, having somethign to anchor them in and make it real to them above the numbers
+Who: A novice Stockholder

-What?: A stockApp that provides colour and substance while maintaining simplicity for the end user on the go (to also be expanded on in each of our future development)
+What: I want to see what all the big numbers in the billions and trillions mean in a more relatable manner.

-Why?: Many of us invest - some because they're told to - not really sure as to why outside. money will grow.
-Creates a tangible ability to asses that growth as well as a sense of grounding and reality with the examples provide.
+Why: So I can get a better understanding of what companies are undervalued or overvalued relative to oneanother.

 ----------